Alice de Araujo Transformation Consulting

 Oh, and here's a promise that my sentence will be shorter and my paragraphs less complex from this point onwards.
 Or possibly longer and more complex, depending on how the mood takes me.

 So let's get down to business.
 I'm Alice, and I'm English.
 My husband is Andre, and he's Portuguese/South African.
-Our eldest girl is Eva, the jam in our sandwich is Natalia, our menacing toddler is Elodie, and our dogs are Enrique, Penny and Cookie, and they're all confused about their nationality.
-Fortunately the baby wail and Jack Russell terrier yap is the same in every language.
+Our eldest girl is Eva, the jam in our sandwich is Natalia, our menacing three year old is Elodie, and our dogs are Enrique, Penny and Cookie, and they're all confused about their nationality.
+Fortunately the pre-schooler wail and Jack Russell terrier yap is the same in every language.

 When I'm not glued to my laptop writing this blog, updating my Instagram, knocking plaster and horsehair off the walls, running with my dogs, wrangling my kids or knocking back margaritas, I'm busy with my full-time job.
 I work in IT-enabled business transformation, which is one of those professions where if you know what those words mean then I don't have to explain any further, and if you don't know what they mean then I won't explain as you'd probably fall asleep part-way through.
 In my spare time, I'm also on the board of a community group that runs a local Edwardian swimming pool.
 Yes, I'm quite tired and I don't sit down much.